TechDufus/dotfiles/README.md

 ##### golang

 The `golang` value allows you to download and install a specific go architecture / os depending on if you are on a mac / raspberry-pi, etc...

+The values in the example below are the default values when not provided.

 ```yaml